sidsiddiqi/RepoCreatedThruGithubAPI/README.md

-This repository was created throut a Github API POST request.
+This repository was created through a Github API POST request.